OUR MISSION

 Lauren Hendel

-Operations and Community Manager @ The Edit
+Operations and Community Manager @ Edit

 Lauren is a community builder, experience designer, and event producer with a passion for curating intentional spaces that foster real connection, both online and off.
 She’s held roles at leading organizations including Spotify, Block.xyz, and Project ALS, where she built programs at the intersection of storytelling, impact, and culture.
 Most recently, she founded Chai Tech, a growing network that unites Jewish professionals from the world’s top tech companies.
 A certified yoga instructor (200-Hour YTT) and health coach, Lauren is also building Kanso, a digital wellness platform through which she hosts phone-free events around the globe.
 She holds a BBA from the Ross School of Business at the University of Michigan and spent a semester studying and interning at Tel Aviv University.